Anam Goher

 Anam Goher is a Pakistani television actress.
 She made her acting debut along with her off screen husband Goher Mumtaz in Kathputli (2016).

 Personal life

 Anam Goher and Gohar Mumtaz married in 2016.
 In 2022, they welcomed a son, Suleiman, who apparently has the same birthday as his mother.

 Career

-Goher is known for her roles in many serials including Yeh Ishq (2016), Yeh Raha Dil (2017) and Aakhri Station (2018) and Khaas (2019).
-She was last seen playing a role of Nida Saud in Hum TV's Khaas.
+Goher is known for her roles in many serials including Yeh Ishq (2016), Yeh Raha Dil (2017), Aakhri Station (2018) and Khaas (2019).
+She was last seen playing the role of Nida Saud in Hum TV's Khaas.